Choimoonyoung/Tacotron2018/README.md

 or our term project report.

 We implemented this model while taking a Deep Learning Course 2019.
+We got some datasets and utils from the other repositories which had been implemented the model before.